juaristi22/microimpute/docs/index.md

 - Quantile Regression Forests
 - Quantile Regression

-This is a work in progress that will soon include the ability to impute multiple variables at once, and automatically compare method performance for a specific dataset, choose the best, and impute with it.
+This is a work in progress that will soon include the ability to impute categorical and boolean variables, as well as handling weighted data.